d-smith/ml-speciality-notes/acloud.guru/09-implementation-and-operations.md

 * You define and apply a scaling policy that uses a CloudWatch metric and target value such as InvocationsPerInstance.
 * Specify min and max instances, target metric, cooldown for scale in and scale out.
+* In cases where traffic is very heavy then non-existent, you may have to force a scale-in because CloudWatch does not emit zero records.
+The absence of such records will not trigger a scale-in event.

 ## Other Model Deployment Options